ugoertz/kombilo/doc/manual.rst

 from disk, and has to be parsed.

-The viewer does accept most SGF features, I think.
-In particular it handles variations (the navigation has to be done by clicking on the concerning points on the board), and adding/removal of stones during the game.
+The viewer does accept most SGF features.
 It displays labels, but it does not properly display text labels with more than one letter/digit.
 It ignores some of the new SGF tags like "good for black", "bad for white", ... .

 Kombilo ignores everything before the first '(;'.
-In particular, it will accept files with am email header and an SGF file after that.
+In particular, it will accept files with an email header and an SGF file after that.
 Be aware, though, that the header will be lost when you change the game info of that game: whenever Kombilo writes an SGF file, it will only write the game (resp. the game collection) itself.